-- Excess Flow In the event of a damaged fuel line after the heat exchanger, Chart uses an excess flow valve on standard tanks and a normally closed electric shut-off solenoid on integrated tanks to protect the heat exchanger from damage due to large flows of LNG. - 1.
-If the excess flow valve was set due to damaged plumbing, after closing the excess flow valve for making plumbing repairs it will be reset.
+Excess Flow - In the event of a damaged fuel line downstream of the heat exchanger, Chart uses an excess flow valve on standard tanks and a normally closed electric shut-off solenoid on integrated tanks.
+The tank may have one device or the other, depending on the model of tank.
+They are used to shut off the flow of fuel in the event of an accident or damaged fuel line downstream of the heat exchanger.

-- 2. If the excess flow valve was set and there was no damage to the plumbing, it can be reset by closing the red handled liquid valve and waiting for several minutes for the line pressures to equalize on both sides of the excess flow valve.
+- 1. If the excess flow valve was set due to damaged plumbing, close the red (liquid) shut off valve, then make any necessary repairs to the system before re-opening the red hand valve. - 2.
+If the excess flow valve was set and there was no damage to the plumbing, it can be reset by closing the red handled liquid valve and waiting for several minutes for the line pressures to equalize on both sides of the excess flow valve.
 If in a quiet enough area there may be an audible "plink" sound from the excess flow valve resetting.
-Open red valve and test the operation of the truck. - 3.
+Open the red valve and test the operation of the truck. - 3.
 The shut-off solenoid will be reset automatically when power is re-applied to the valve.
-Open red valve and test the operation of the truck.

-Low Flow - Several components may cause low fuel flow issues.

-- 1. Check fuel level and tank pressure to verify there is fuel and it is at adequate pressure levels to operate the truck. - 2.
-Check to ensure red handled liquid valve is open fully (minus 1/8 turn off seat to prevent sticking). - 3.
+Open red valve and test the operation of the truck. - Low Flow Several components may cause low fuel flow issues.
+Low fuel flow issues will usually be accompanied by low power complaints or active/inactive low fuel pressure fault codes present in the engines ECM memory. - 1.
+Check fuel level and tank pressure to verify there is sufficient fuel, and it is at adequate pressure levels to operate the truck. - 2.
+Check to ensure red handled liquid valve is open fully. - 3.
 Key is in the "ON" position and shut-off solenoid is operating properly. - 4.
+Check that the shut-off solenoid is operating properly: voltage issues, resistance issue, wiring issues, damage, clogs/debris, or ground issues - 5.
 Reset the excess flow valve if necessary.
-See above section. - 5.
-Check tank plumbing & truck fuel line plumbing for leaks or signs of damage or kinks. - 6.
-Check for proper coolant flow through the heat exchanger and possible frosting on its outlet side.
+See above section. - 6.
+Check tank plumbing & truck fuel line plumbing for leaks or signs of damage or kinks. - 7.
+Check the coolant level tank in the engine compartment for proper coolant level and check the heat exchanger coolant lines for proper flow through the heat exchanger.
+Also check for frosting on its outlet side.
 If frost is present, check for closed coolant valves on the truck or coolant lines for damage or kinks.
-Replace heat exchanger or coolant lines as needed. - Check outlet pressure of OPR.
-Outlet pressure should be at tank pressure, or at maximum the preset level of OPR/approximately 25psi over economizer set point.
-If adjustment is needed refer to VT-0031, or replace as needed. - 8.
-If all items listed above are normal, and tank pressures are below the economizer set-point, the 2psi knuckle check may be clogged or faulty.
-Refer to Faulty 2psi Knuckle Check Valve section from earlier in this document.
+Replace heat exchanger or coolant lines as needed. - 8.
+Check outlet pressure of OPR.
+Outlet pressure should be at tank pressure, or at maximum the preset level of OPR/approximately 1.7 bar over economizer set point.
+If adjustment is needed refer to VT-0031 or replace as needed. - 9.
+If all items listed above are normal, and tank pressures are below the economizer set-point, the 0.14 bar knuckle check may be clogged or faulty.
+Refer to Faulty 0.14 bar Knuckle Check Valve section from earlier in this document.